usnistgov/ndn-dpdk/iface/memifface/README.md

 In the data plane:

-* NDN-DPDK and application should operate its memif interface in opposite roles.
+* NDN-DPDK and application must operate its memif interface in opposite roles.
 * Each packet is an NDN packet without Ethernet header.
-* `MEMIF_DESC_FLAG_NEXT` is unusable.
+* `MEMIF_DESC_FLAG_NEXT` may cause stability issue in the RX path.
+  It is currently disabled in the TX path during face creation.